Want to start a dropshipping business? Here's everything you need to know to get started.

 Common questions about dropshipping

-Throughout the rest of this book, we’ll cover all of the necessary steps to start a profitable dropshipping business.
+Throughout the rest of this post, we’ll cover the necessary steps to start a profitable dropshipping business.
 But before we continue, it’s worth answering a few common questions we receive about what dropshipping is and how it works.

 How much do I need to invest to start dropshipping?